History of the Brooklyn Nets: 2012–2015: New era in Brooklyn and playoff contention

 On July 1, 2014, the Milwaukee Bucks secured Kidd's coaching rights from the Nets in exchange for two second-round draft picks in 2015 and 2019.
-On July 2, 2014, Lionel Hollins and the Nets reached an agreement in principle for him to serve as the team's head coach for the next four seasons.
+On July 2, 2014, Lionel Hollins and the Nets reached an agreement on a four-year, $18 million contract for him to serve as the team's next head coach.
 On July 7, 2014, he was officially introduced by the Nets at a press conference.

 The Nets barely squeezed into the playoffs in Hollins' first season, nosing out the Pacers for the last playoff spot on the last day of the season.
 However, they pushed the top-seeded Hawks to six games in the first round.